TZeys/deejxchanger/README.md

 ## Slider mapping (configuration)

-deej uses a simple YAML-formatted configuration file named [`config.yaml`](./config.yaml), placed alongside the deej executable.
+deejxchanger uses a simple YAML-formatted configuration file named [`config.yaml`](./config.yaml), placed alongside the deej executable.

 The config file determines which applications (and devices) are mapped to which sliders, and which parameters to use for the connection to the Arduino board, as well as other user preferences.